-HomePlug Ethernet adapters that use your home's electrical wiring are great supplements to Wi-Fi networks.
-We sort through all the iterations and review the top seven models.
+Powerline Ethernet adapters that use your home's electrical wiring are great supplements to Wi-Fi networks.
+We sort through the standards, HomePlug and G.hn, and review 10 models.

 It sports HomePlug AV2 MIMO, but it’s no competition for ZyXel’s PLA5405KIT.

 D-Link's power-line Ethernet adapter is a solid value, but no one feature sets sets it apart from the pack.